-Compensation to Class Members under the terms of the Settlement Agreement, still subject to Court Approval, is as follows:
+Compensation to Class Members under the terms of the Settlement Agreement, approved by the Superior Court, is as follows:

 Additionally, StubHub, Vivid Seats, TicketNetwork, SeatGeek and FanXchange have implemented a business practice change to its Quebec on-line transaction process pursuant to which a ticket price announced to a Quebec consumer for an event in Quebec at the first step of said process will be a price inclusive of applicable Service Fees (all-in) except for taxes and optional costs or services (paper tickets, delivery, etc.).